Advanced tip and techniques

 A client made an enquiry for a salmon fishing day in August.
 He requested a day on the River Dee.
 I asked him where he was staying.
 He said Perth.
 I asked why the Dee?
 He said because a friend in the States said it was the best river.
 I explained the Lower Tay would be a heck of a lot closer to Perth, and more productive in August (and less expensive)and steered him to the Scone Palace fishings at Fishponds.
 Luckily the day worked out, he caught and released a grilse of 6lb and a salmon of 13lb both on the fly.
 It doesn’t always work out like that, but it’s great when it does.

-How to prepare for a salmon fishing day
+How to prepare for a fishing day

 My Dad was a Lieutenant Commander in the Royal Navy and one of his well-used mantra’s was “proper planning and preparation prevents piss poor performance”.
-His wisdom is embedded in my psyche and underpins everything we do.
+His wisdom is embedded in my psyche and his ethos underpins everything we do.
 Starting a day ill-prepared often leads to failure and time spent planning is time seldom wasted.

 I confess I do like order, and am obsessive about detail.
 I like to spend time checking and preparing gear.
 It’s a vital discipline in the guiding game and trained into our team.
 A well organised fly box, containing confidence patterns that are appropriate for the river you are targeting.
 The correct sink tip/ leaders, you wouldn’t want to arrive on the river Thurso in summer, armed with only with 10ft/12ft poly leaders, when what you need are 5ft/6ft instead.
 Equally don’t turn up to the Tay with a 5ft leader for a 580grain line and a 15ft rod.